rjianwang/SimpleCV/README.md

 Bijou CV
 ===
-Here are some bijou computer vision projects.
+Here are some small and awesome computer vision projects.

 Have fun!